-When either cars or their parts or crossing UK borders, they also need to be checked against this paperwork.
-This was the cause of huge delay and congestion and UK ports during early 2021 and still means that this process is slower post-Brexit.
+When either cars or their parts are crossing UK borders, they also need to be checked against this paperwork.
+This was the cause of huge delays and congestion at UK ports during early 2021 and still means that this process is slower post-Brexit.

 Car passports are just one of these extra regulations, which are proving challenging for those at various points in the supply chain from car collectors, auctioneers and manufacturers.
 Every vehicle now requires an ATA (Access/Temporary Access) Carnet, which is a bond every car requires and is equivalent to the value of the vehicle.

 - More costs due to tariffs and taxes when importing and exporting to the EU “A 10% tariff on exports is projected to cost £1.8 billion” because the UK no longer has the same import and export rules

 - With extra administrative processes, importing and exporting will be a slower process with more paperwork, not to mention huge expenses due to car ‘passports’